platformsh/platformsh-docs/src/development/environment-variables.md

 ## PHP specific variables

-Any variable that is pre-pended with `php:` will also be added to the `php.ini` configuration of all PHP-based application containers.
+Any variable that is prepended with `php:` will also be added to the `php.ini` configuration of all PHP-based application containers.
 For example, an environment variable named `php:display_errors` with value `On` is equivalent to placing the following in `php.ini`:

 ```ini
 display_errors = On